isage/Adrenaline/docs/src/08-CfwConfiguration.md

 ### Hide DLCs in game menu

-When enabled, hides DLC from showing up as duplicate games.
+When enabled, hides DLC from showing up as duplicate games when you have DLC installed for your ISO game.

 ### Hide PIC0/PIC1 in game menu